Distributed Information-based Source Seeking: Distributed Information-based Source Seeking

 The update in \eqref{eq:consensus_KF} can be viewed as adding a consensus term $\sum w_{ji} \hat{z}_{i}$ to the difference between \textit{local} EKF update and current $\hat{z}_j$.
 Meanwhile, the \textit{local} EKF can be viewed as a special case of \eqref{eq:consensus_KF} with $w_{jj}=1$ and $w_{ji}=0$ for $i\ne j$.
 We highlight here the advantage of the consensus EKF over the \textit{local} EKF:

-\begin{itemize} \item Since the neighbors' estimate uses the measurements from possibly outside $\mathcal{N}_j$, sensor $j$ is indirectly exposed to more data than its immediate neighborhood.
-Therefore the overall estimation of the consensus EKF is much better than the \textit{local} EKF. \item With properly chosen consensus weights as specified in \cite[Assumption 2.1-2.3]{olshevsky2009convergence}, the sensors can reach consensus on estimates much quicker than the rate of change in \textit{local} EKF update.
+\begin{itemize} \item Since the neighbors' estimates use the measurements from possibly outside $\mathcal{N}_j$, sensor $j$ is indirectly exposed to the data outside of its immediate neighborhood through consensus. \item With properly chosen consensus weights as specified in \cite[Assumption 2.1-2.3]{olshevsky2009convergence}, the sensors can reach consensus on estimates much quicker than the rate of change in \textit{local} EKF update.
 Effectively, the limiting estimate at consensus is an estimator that uses the measurement from all the sensors in the network.
 It serves as a target location for the sensor to coordinate their movement, and we observe much better convergence to the source using the consensus EKF.

-\end{itemize} \modified{Our consensus EKF algorithm is an extension to the Kalman-Consensus Filter II algorithm\cite[Section IV, eq.
+\end{itemize} Our consensus EKF algorithm is an extension of the Kalman-Consensus Filter II algorithm\cite[Section IV, eq.
 (20)]{kalman_consensus_filter} to the non-linear measurement setting.
-A number of extended Kalman-like filters that also employ consensus share some similarities with our algorithm \cite{long2012distributed,ding_collaborative_2012,katragadda_consensus_2014}, but they take consensus over both the mean estimate and covariance estimate, while our algorithm only takes an average over the mean estimate to lower the communication load, which improves the responsiveness of source seeking in our real-time environment.
+Some related studies also employ consensus in extended Kalman-like filters\cite{long2012distributed,ding_collaborative_2012,katragadda_consensus_2014}, but they take consensus over both the mean estimate and covariance estimate, while our algorithm only takes consensus over the mean estimate to lower the communication load, which improves the responsiveness of source seeking in our real-time environment.
 This scheme is also backed by the theoretical result in \cite[Theorem 2]{kalman_consensus_filter}, that performing consensus on the mean estimate but not on the covariance estimate can still lead to convergence in estimation.
-It is also worth pointing out that although our consensus EKF shares similarities with the existing literature, our consensus-based distributed gradient update, described in Section \ref{sec:digu}, is a novel contribution.}
+It is also worth pointing out that although our consensus EKF shares similarities with the existing literature, our consensus-based distributed gradient update (described later in Section \ref{sec:digu}) is a novel contribution.